yhatt/jsx-slack/docs/block-elements.md

 Mrkdwn is a text composition component is used when its needed to have a Text object and explicitly set the `verbatim` property.
 Setting `verbatim` to false will tell Slack to auto-convert links, conversaion names, and certain mentions to be linkified and automatically parsed.
 If `verbatim` set to true Slack will skip any prepreprocessing.

+_Note: Slack recommends disabling automatic parsing on Text composition components and they have made it clear that they might deprecate this feature in the future.
+More information can be found <a href="https://api.slack.com/reference/surfaces/formatting#why_you_should_consider_disabling_automatic_parsing">here</a>_.

 ```jsx
 <Blocks>
   <Section>